aragon/hack/docs/stack.md

 ---

 From a technical perspective, Aragon can be seen as an **operating system for human organization**.
-That way, the Aragon stack can be thought of as an operating system, just like macOS or Linux.
+Therefore, the Aragon stack can be thought of as an operating system, just like macOS or Linux.

 A computer operating system manages which processes have access to the computer's resources.
 They do that by: